climateinteractive/enroads-guide/docs/guide/afforestation.rst

 Slider Settings
 ---------------

 The Afforestation slider changes the percentage of available land that is used to grow new forests.
-100% would mean that all the available land for forests is used.
+100% would mean that 700 Mha of land are covered in forests.
+700 Mha represents approximately 25% of current grassland area, nearly 10% of all land that is not currently forest, and just over the difference in forest area back in 1850 until now (i.e., there is 630 Mha less forest area today than in 1850).

 ========================================= ============== ============ ============= =============
 \                                         **status quo** low growth   medium growth high growth